yu-jingtian/survey_MultiDimVis/README.md

 This installs the package along with its required dependencies (e.g., ggplot2, dplyr).

----

 ### Step 2 — Load packaged data (2014–2021)

 The package ships with three respondent-level datasets covering survey years 2014–2021:

-- policy_raw: raw policy preference scores
+- `policy_raw`: raw policy preference scores
-- policy_rf: random-forest predicted policy scores
+- `policy_rf`: random-forest predicted policy scores
-- demographics: respondent demographics and survey weights
+- `demographics`: respondent demographics and survey weights

 Each dataset includes the keys case_id and year, which can be used for merging.